• Skip to primary navigation

 Loafers too big

-There are really just two reliable ways to fix a too-big boot: tongue pads are the cheapest, but the next option is to add an insole to your boots.
-The simple reason is that it takes up extra space, and it does so evenly across the boot.
+There are really just two reliable ways to fix a too-big boot: those tongue pads are the cheapest, but the next option is to add an insole to your boots.

 Dale’s Leatherworks is a small outfit in Maryland run by an obsessive YouTuber and leatherworker.
-Not only is this the best price we’ve found for veg tan leather insoles, but they also have the most precise sizing: they’re cut to the half size and are available in three different thicknesses for different levels of sizing disparity.
-Dale recommends a thin one to eat up half a size and a medium one for a whole size.
+Not only does he have the best price I’ve found for quality vegetable tanned leather insoles, but Dale also has the most precise sizing.

 Dales Leatherworks' Insoles